 There are two types of health checks in AEM 6:

 An Individual Health Check is a single health check that corresponds to a status card.
 Individual Health Checks can be configured with rules or thresholds and they can provide one or more hints and links to solve identified health issues.
-Let’s take the “Log Errors” check as an example: if there are ERROR entries in the instance logs, you will find them on the details page of the health check.
-At the top of the page you will see a link to the “Log Message” analyzer in the Diagnosis Tools section, which will enable you to analyze these errors in more detail and reconfigure the loggers.
+Let’s take the “Log Errors” check as an example: if there are ERROR entries in the instance logs, find them on the details page of the health check.
+At the top of the page, you can see a link to the “Log Message” analyzer in the Diagnosis Tools section, which lets you analyze these errors in more detail and reconfigure the loggers.

 A Composite Health Check is a check that aggregates information from several individual checks.

 Composite health checks are configured with the aid of filter tags.
-In essence, all single checks that have the same filter tag will be grouped as a composite health check.
-A Composite Health Check will have an OK status only if all the single checks it aggregates have OK statuses as well.
+In essence, all single checks that have the same filter tag are grouped as a composite health check.
+A Composite Health Check has an OK status only if all the single checks that it aggregates have OK statuses as well.

 Creating an individual Health Check involves two steps: implementing a Sling Health Check and adding an entry for the Health Check in the Dashboard’s configuration nodes.

-In order to create a Sling Health Check, you need to create an OSGI component implementing the Sling HealthCheck interface.
-You will add this component inside a bundle.
-The properties of the component will fully identify the Health Check.
-Once the component is installed, a JMX MBean will automatically be created for the Health Check.
+To create a Sling Health Check, create an OSGI component implementing the Sling HealthCheck interface.
+Add this component inside a bundle.
+The properties of the component fully identify the Health Check.
+After the component is installed, a JMX MBean is automatically created for the Health Check.
 See the Sling Health Check Documentation for more information.

 Example of a Sling Health Check component, written with OSGI service component annotations: